 Note that a period of up to 10 days of presence in the U.S. may be excludible for the purpose of determining an assignee’s residency start or termination date; those days of presence will be counted, however, for the purpose of determining whether the 183-day component of the substantial presence test has been met.

 In a limited number of situations, individuals working in the U.S. may be exempt from liability to pay U.S. tax.
 These include a limited exception for short-term business visitors (discussed below), certain treaty exemptions, and exemptions available to F, J, M, or Q visa holders paid by a foreign employer.
-In addition, there is no requirement to file a U.S. tax return or pay U.S. tax for individuals whose compensation does not exceed the individual exemption amount (USD 4,000 in 2015; USD 4,050 in 2016).
+In addition, there is no requirement to file a U.S. tax return or pay U.S. tax for individuals whose compensation does not exceed the individual exemption amount (USD 4,050 in both 2016 and 2017).

 Under a statutory exception for short-term business visitors, if a nonresident is in the U.S. for 90 days or less during a year, performs services for a foreign employer that is not engaged in a U.S. trade or business, and earns USD 3,000 or less for such U.S. services, the compensation is not subject to U.S. tax.

 Many treaties provide more generous exemptions from U.S. tax for income earned by nonresident aliens who are present in the United States for short periods (generally up to 183 days during either a tax year or any 12-month period, depending on the treaty).